 In the 1970s, enormous international fishing fleets decimated the waters off New England leaving local fishermen struggling to survive in the wake of this environmental disaster.
 Decades later, New England fishermen and environmentalist remain locked in an intense battle over the current health and future management of the ocean.
 And with the success of a broad sweeping lawsuit filed in 2000, environmentalists are demanding radical new conservation measures that could spell disaster for New England fishermen and their communities.
 Angela and Shareen find themselves at the center of this political storm as they struggle to save both fish and fishermen.
-Delving into the behind-the-scenes world of politicians, environmentalists, journalists, and fishermen, A Fish Story confronts the hard choices faced when human needs and those of the environment collide.
+Delving into the behind-the-scenes world of politicians, environmentalists, journalists, and fishermen, A FISH STORY confronts the hard choices we face when human needs and those of the environment collide.

 The interactive companion website for A FISH STORY (www.pbs.org/independentlens/fishstory) features detailed information on the film, including an interview with the filmmakers and links and resources pertaining to the film’s subject matter.
 The site also features a Talkback section for viewers to share their ideas and opinions, preview clips of the film and more.

 Courtney Hayes is a filmmaker from Gloucester, Massachusetts.
 Ms. Hayes began her career in filmmaking at Frontline, WGBH-TV, Boston.
 Since then, she has produced and directed documentaries for PBS, the Discovery Channel, and the History Channel.
 Ms. Hayes is a graduate of Macalester College, St Paul, MN and was a Fulbright scholar in Varanasi, India.
 As a young girl growing up in Gloucester, she spent many hours at sea on her father's tuna fishing boat.